Student Profiles

 What do you want to do with a DHD degree?

-I would like to combine my dedication to higher education as a field of study, the arts, and disability culture together as a professor of higher education in the future.
-I would additionally love to consult for universities and theatres on disability culture and accessibility, as well as tour to speak on my research interests.
+I want to impact the way disabled people who have or raise children are perceived, bringing CODISA narrative to the forefront.
+I would love to consult for universities and theatres on disability culture and accessibility, and tour to speak on my research interests.
 My wildest dreams include starting or supporting a new PhD in Disability Studies program at a university within the United States of America.

 Research Interests

-My research interests include children of disabled adults (CoDisA), disability culture, student identity development, first-generation college students, multiracial studies, autoethnography as methodology, and ethnodrama.
+My research interests include children of disabled adults (CODISA), disability culture, theatre, performance studies, autoethnography as methodology, and ethnodrama.

 Selected Presentations